-Before arriving on the archipelago, Alojz Čufar also served in the town of Vodnjan and Galižana, from where there is a view of the Adriatic coast and the Brijuni archipelago.
-Sometimes the Brijuni looked like a dream land shining from afar, and as the entire Kupelwieser family took a liking to him, now he was given the opportunity to work on grubbing up and cultivating the islands he adored so much.
+Before arriving on the islands, Alojz Čufar also served in the town of Vodnjan and Galižana, from where there is a view of the Adriatic coast and the Brijuni Islands.
+Sometimes the Brijuni looked like a dream land shining from afar, and as the entire Kupelwieser family took a liking to him, he was given the opportunity to work on grubbing up and cultivating the islands he adored so much.

 Alojz Čufar was appreciated not only by the Kupelwieser family, but also by many people from the coastal areas, who held him in particular repute.
 He was an extraordinarily honest and reliable man.